-Hydrogen cars are currently expensive to buy, with the first to hit the market including the Toyota Mirai, the Hyundai Nexo, and the Honda Clarity.
+Hydrogen powered cars are currently expensive to buy, with the first to hit the market including the Toyota Mirai, the Hyundai Nexo, and the Honda Clarity.
 Not only can current costs exceed an entry price of around £50,000, but the production rates for these vehicles are still relatively low, meaning a potentially long wait after an order is placed for a car.
 However, with more companies looking to enter the hydrogen fuel cell car market, the prices should start to drop over time as is the case with most new technologies.

 What are the Pros and Cons?

 - Cheaper Tax

 Like electric vehicles and hybrids, hydrogen fuel cell cars are ‘ultra low emission vehicles,’ meaning that they are classed in a low tax bracket.
 In addition, the lack of CO2 emissions mean that owners won’t have to pay vehicle excise duty (road tax) – aside from a low annual supplement for cars over £40,000 for the first five years.

 - Congestion charges

 Those who travel into Central London or other areas with congestion charges will not have to pay if they are driving a fuel cell vehicle.

 As already mentioned, the lack of harmful emissions mean that hydrogen fuel cell cars are kinder on the environment.
 This benefit needs to be qualified by how the hydrogen is produced, with renewable energy sources being the most favourable.
 However, even where fossil fuels are used for hydrogen production it still produces fewer harmful emissions than burning petrol or diesel.
 Plus, hydrogen cars avoid the environmental issues associated with the extraction of petrol or diesel for traditional combustion engines.